Meet the Palliverse Editorial Team

 Freshly-minted palliative care physician learning about research.
 Currently in Melbourne, grew up in Brisbane, originally from Kaohsiung.
 Interests include non-malignant palliative care, psycho-oncology, supervision, management, publishing, travelling to remote places, impressionist art, rock music and beer.

-Registered nurse, lecturer, and PhD candidate living/working in Brisbane.
-Outside of his day job Jason enjoys bush walking and mindfulness meditation, but his real joy comes from playing with his two children Jasper and Felix.
+Nurse academic and palliative care researcher from Brisbane.
+Outside of his day job/s Jason enjoys bush walking and mindfulness meditation, but his real joy comes from playing with his two children Jasper and Felix.
 Teaching and research interests include promoting professional and community capacity for end-of-life care, as well as eHealth and social media use in health care.
 He is editor-in-chief for the refereed journal Progress in Palliative Care, and also serves on the editorial board of the International Journal of Palliative Nursing.

 Craig Sinclair @csinclair28